maihao14/QuakeLabeler/README.md

 [Beginner] mode -- well prepared case studies;
 [Advanced] mode -- produce earthquake samples based on Customized parameters.
 ```
+## Example to build a dataset in STEAD format
+Here's a brief introduction of how to convert USGS dataset into STEAD format.

 ## Reference